rust-lang/reference/src/items/associated-items.md

 function definition.
 It is written as a function item, except the function body is replaced with a `;`.

-The identifier if the name of the function.
+The identifier is the name of the function.
 The generics, parameter list, return type, and where clause of the associated function must be the same as the associated function declarations's.